 Vaccines also prevent zoonotic diseases, such as rabies, from infecting humans.
-Despite the fact that we have the vaccines, tools and technologies to prevent people from contracting dog-mediated rabies, one person dies every nine minutes - 40% of whom are children living in Asia and Africa, which makes the attainment of target 3.3 of SDG 3 look distant.
+Despite the fact that we have the vaccines, tools and technologies to prevent people from contracting dog-mediated rabies, one person dies every nine minutes - with 95% of deaths occurring in Asia and Africa (WHO), which makes the attainment of target 3.3 of SDG 3 look distant.